dominiczaq/obsidian-plugin-time-diff/README.md

 In reading mode diffs between the dates will be parsed and presented in readable format.
 Sum of diffs will be presented at the bottom of the block.

+* Adds `TimeDiff plugin - total-diff` command, which calculates total sum of all `timediff` blocks on the page.

 ## Local development